 CLASSROOM BEHAVIOR PLAN

 My expectation is that students come to class ready to learn.
 This is best demonstrated by bringing required materials to class along with a positive attitude and desire to succeed.
 At the junior/senior high level, students are expected to demonstrate respect for themselves, peers, staff and classroom materials.
 I am happy to provide a reminder when needed.
 In the case of repeated reminders or egregious behavior, I will ask disruptive students to report to the office for the remainder of the class period so that the remaining students’ learning is not hindered.
 Please refer to the North Star Student Handbook for details on the school discipline policy.

 Spanish homework is generally assigned weekly and should take 30-45 minutes to complete.
-On days when homework is NOT assigned, students should plan to spend 20-30 minutes memorizing vocabulary and reviewing verbs/grammar.
-Computer and programming class assignments are normally completed in class, with an occasional research project done outside of school.
+On days when homework is NOT assigned, students should plan to spend 20-30 minutes outside of class memorizing vocabulary and reviewing verbs/grammar.
+Computer class assignments are normally completed in class, with an occasional research project done outside of school.
 Homework is due by midnight on the due date, unless otherwise announced.
 Late work will be accepted for one week following the due date and will receive a maximum score of 80%.
 (Please refer to the North Star Student Handbook for policy regarding late work due to excused absence).

 It is important that homework be completed independently by students.
 This means that, unless specifically stated in the assignment, the work should be done without the aid of the internet, peers or other outside resources.
 If there are questions, please let me know so I can help.